 You're supporting a bad industry.
 When you pay money for a pet shop puppy, you're encouraging the industry to keep doing what it's doing.

 You've emptied one cage, yes – but that creates demand for another puppy to be born to fill that cage.
 Even if you get lucky and YOUR puppy turns out "okay", a large percentage of the others will not.
 And you provided the incentive for them to be born by buying the one who came before them.

 So what seems like a simple, isolated purchase actually contributes to:

-- The misery of families who will buy these puppies and then struggle to cope with all the health and temperament problems.
+- The misery of the families who will buy these puppies and then struggle to cope with all the health and temperament problems.

-- The misery of animal rescue groups who have to deal with all the pet shop puppies dumped on their doorstep when frustrated families give up on the health and temperament problems.
+- The misery of the animal rescue groups who have to deal with all the pet shop puppies dumped on their doorstep when frustrated families give up on the health and temperament problems.

 Everything you need to know about buying a puppy

 - Dog Quest helps you sort out what kind of puppy to get – purebred, crossbred, or mixed

 - Compares young puppies and older puppies (and even adult dogs)

 - Helps you decide where to get your puppy